 By Staff Writer

 Adolescence is a critical time for social development.
 Not all teens develop social skills at the same pace.
-Those with Autism or Attention Deficit Hyperactivity Disorder (ADHD) may have deficits that need to be addressed in order to enjoy the normal experiences of adolescence.
+Those with Asperger’s Syndrome or Attention Deficit Hyperactivity Disorder (ADHD) may have deficits that need to be addressed in order to enjoy the normal experiences of adolescence.

 One-way parents can help their teens develop important social skills is by encouraging them to participate in social events at school and in the community.
 Structured events allow teens with Asperger’s, autism, ADHD, and related disorders get involved in peer interactions without any awkwardness or embarrassment.